 The parallel bridges

-The longest of their kind in the world are the main structural elements of the causeway, spanning a distance of more than 20 kilometers across the Gulf.
+The longest of their kind in the world are the main structural elements of the causeway, spanning more than 20 kilometers across the Gulf.

 The artificial island

 The artificial island is located in the middle of the causeway.
 It serves as a rest area and an immigration checkpoint for travelers.